AlejandroPachec/super-humble-hero-frontend/README.md

 - SEO best practices
 - Responsive design patterns
 - Clean code architecture

+## 🤝 Collaboration

+I would collaborate with a teammate to improve or expand this task by:

+- Brainstorming cool styles and animations ideas for the UI
+- Adding more interactive elements to the UI
+- Checking together possible performance improvements
+- Considering changing the color palette to something more modern and colorful.
+Maybe asking for advice from a designer friend or teammate.

 ## 🔜 What I would do if I had more time